mmbuw/gispl/thesis/05-gispl.md

 The feature ID allows a gesture to be constrained by a specific component type of a TUIO defined tangible object [@tuio1spec].
 This corresponds with the various identifiers of TUIO Objects, and Tokens.
 The feature ParentID corresponds with the TUIO defined user identifier, for various users, if supported by the TUIO device that recognizes user input.

-Another way GISpL adopts parts of the TUIO specification is the input type and their use within filters.
+Another way GISpL adopts parts of the TUIO specification is the input type and their use within **filters**.
 With them, the whole gesture or individual features can be filtered to accept only certain input types, as specified by TUIO.
 The whole list is available below [@gisplweb].

 -------------------------------------------------------------------------------
 ID      Description